Red-Portal/red-portal.github.io/_pages/about.md

 ---

 I'm a research associate with the University of Liverpool, United Kingdom, working on signal processing, Bayesian modeling, and inference.
+I'll soon start pursuing a Ph.D. in Computer Science with the University of Pennsylvania starting from Fall 2022.
 I acquired my Bachelor in Engineering degree at Sogang University, South Korea, and previously worked at Samsung Medical Center, South Korea, as an undergraduate researcher.
 I also worked part-time as an embedded software engineer at Hansono, South Korea.
 I hold memberships in both the ACM and the IEEE (which implies that I'm a good tipper...)